- Live Rates

 If the air filter on your furnace is getting old and clogged up, it will block the airflow from the furnace itself which is a huge waste of energy.
 This will mean that your furnace works less effectively and it will also reduce its lifespan.
 It will only cost you $20 to change the air filter, but this little fix will make a big difference in the long run.

 You might think that turning on your ceiling fans in order to save money on heating makes no sense, but hear me out on this one.
 When you turn on your fans in reverse, they will actually draw the warm air throughout the house – helping to circulate it and keep it warmer.
+This can take a load off your furnace.

-If you live in a cold climate and you can walk around in your house in a t-shirt and shorts comfortably, you’re wasting money!
+If you live in a cold climate and you can walk around your house in a t-shirt and shorts comfortably, you’re wasting money!
 If you wear warm clothing indoors during the winter, you will be able to keep your thermostat several degrees cooler and you will save yourself a lot of money over the winter.

 These are just a few simple ways that you can reduce the heating costs for your property this winter.
 For more helpful tips and advice, feel free to contact your trusted mortgage professional.